Forestry scientists research forest growth, wood processing, conservation and different types of trees, and how these can be used.

-- work regular business hours, but may need to work long hours or weekends to make observations on projects
+- usually work regular business hours, but may work long hours or weekends to carry out fieldwork

 What's the job really like?

-To become a forestry scientist you need to have a degree in forestry science or engineering, or a related subject such as molecular biology, botany or plant physiology.
+To become a forestry scientist you need to have a degree in forestry science or engineering, or a related subject such as molecular biology, or plant physiology and genetics.
 Employers increasingly prefer you to also have a postgraduate qualification such as a Masters in science or engineering, majoring in forestry science.

-At the technician level, a Bachelor's degree in a related science subject is the minimum entry requirement.
+At technician level, a Bachelor's degree in a related science subject, such as horticultural science, is the minimum entry requirement.

 Forestry scientists need to be: